openharmony/distributedschedule_safwk/README.md

 **5. Configure the system ability.**

-Configure the profile of the system ability so that system ability can be loaded and registered.
+Configure the profile of the system ability so that the system ability can be loaded and registered.
 The configuration procedure is as follows:

 Create a folder named **sa_profile** in the root directory of the subsystem.
 Then, create two files in this folder, including an XML file prefixed with the service ID of the system ability and a **BUILD.gn** file.